Health and Safety

 - While in camp, the emphasis will be on excellent hygiene and sanitation.

-- Campers will be spending their days interacting with peers, enjoying physical activities, and spending time in nature.
-Being able to return to their summer camp, their “home away from home”, will give thousands of children a sense of normalcy and will improve their physical, emotional, and mental health.
+- Campers will be spending their days interacting with peers, enjoying physical activities, and spending time outside in nature.
+The goal is to improve everyone’s physical, mental, and social well-being.